Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_09_elif.rst

     Ian is writing a program that reads the current temperature (in degrees Celsius) and the chance of rain (from 0 to 100) from the weather website, and based on that information, it writes a recommendation whether to bring a jacket (which has a hood) or an umbrella, or none of these two.
 Ian chose this rule:

-    - when the temperature is below 21, the advice should be: "wear the jacket"
+    - when the temperature is below 21 Celsius, the advice should be: "wear the jacket"
-    - when the temperature is 21 or higher and the chance of rain is over 50, the recommendation is: "bring an umbrella"
+    - when the temperature is 21 Celsius or higher and the chance of rain is over 50, the recommendation is: "bring an umbrella"
-    - when the temperature is 21 or higher and the chance of rain is up to 50, the advice should be "you can go in a T-shirt"
+    - when the temperature is 21 Celsius or higher and the chance of rain is up to 50, the advice should be "you can go in a T-shirt"

     The task for you is to write a program that loads the temperature first, then the chance of rain, and then prints a recommendation.